SyncfusionExamples/How-to-create-and-dynamically-update-target-line-for-.NET-MAUI-Cartesian-Chart/README.md

 </chart:SfCartesianChart>
  ```

 **Step 3:** The [HorizontalLineAnnotation](https://help.syncfusion.com/maui/cartesian-charts/annotation#vertical-and-horizontal-line-annotations) is initialized within the [Annotations](https://help.syncfusion.com/maui/cartesian-charts/annotation) collection of the [SfCartesianChart](https://help.syncfusion.com/maui/cartesian-charts/getting-started) to mark a dynamic target value on the Y-axis.
-The Y1 value is data-bound, enabling the target line to update dynamically based on the ViewModel.
+The Y1 property is data-bound to the ViewModel, allowing the target line to adjust dynamically when the value changes.

 **XAML**

  ```xml
 <chart:SfCartesianChart Grid.Column="0">